-- the debtor has destroyed, hidden or squandered its property or made grave errors in management as a result of which the debtor is now insolvent, or has otherwise intentionally caused insolvency - the debtor has left Estonia, or is in hiding in order to evade performing obligations. - The management board must file if an enterprise is insolvent and insolvency is not temporary - The liquidator must file during liquidation if the assets of the enterprise are clearly insufficient to satisfy all creditors' claims
+- the debtor has left Estonia, or is in hiding in order to evade performing obligations. - The management board must file if an enterprise is insolvent and insolvency is not temporary. - The liquidator must file during liquidation if the assets of the enterprise are clearly insufficient to satisfy all creditors' claims.

-- The debtor fails to perform an obligation within 40 days - The debtor has notified its inability to perform obligations - The debtor is in hiding in order to evade performance of obligations - The debtor is evading performance of obligations - The debtor has intentionally caused the insolvency - A claim in execution proceedings cannot be satisfied
+- The debtor fails to perform an obligation within 40 days. - The debtor has notified its inability to perform obligations. - The debtor is in hiding in order to evade performance of obligations. - The debtor is evading performance of obligations. - The debtor has intentionally caused the insolvency. - A claim in execution proceedings cannot be satisfied.

-- Acceptance of bankruptcy petition: the court will not accept a petition that does not make it clear that the petitioner has a claim against the debtor, or the creditor's petition is based on a claim to which a restructuring plan or a debt restructuring plan applies - Appointment of interim trustee: within 10 days after accepting a petition, or within 20 days if the petition was filed by a creditor - Upon appointment of an interim trustee, the court timetables the court session for hearing the bankruptcy petition
+- Acceptance of bankruptcy petition: the court will not accept a petition that does not make it clear that the petitioner has a claim against the debtor, or the creditor's petition is based on a claim to which a restructuring plan or a debt restructuring plan applies. - Interim trustee is appointed within 10 days after accepting a petition, or within 20 days if the petition was filed by a creditor. - Upon appointment of an interim trustee, the court timetables a court session for hearing the bankruptcy petition. - The court will hear a bankruptcy petition within 10 days or, for good reason, within 30 days after appointment of an interim trustee.

-- The court will hear a bankruptcy petition within 10 days or, for good reason, within 30 days after appointment of an interim trustee - The court will hear a creditor's petition within 30 days or, for good reason, within 2 months after appointment of an interim trustee - After hearing a bankruptcy petition, the court declares bankruptcy, dismisses the petition or terminates the proceedings by abatement - Persons obliged to file for bankruptcy: - Management board within 20 days of the date when insolvency became evident - Liquidator if the assets of the company in liquidation are insufficient to satisfy all claims by creditors, the liquidator must file a bankruptcy petition
+- The court will hear a creditor's petition within 30 days or, for good reason, within 2 months after appointment of an interim trustee. - After hearing a bankruptcy petition, the court declares bankruptcy, dismisses the petition or terminates the proceedings by abatement.

+Persons obliged to file for bankruptcy:

+- Management board within 20 days of the date when insolvency became evident - Liquidator if the assets of the company in liquidation are insufficient to satisfy all claims by creditors